Staged To Sell

 Here are our fool-proof tips to styling your space!

 PREPARE YOUR CANVAS

 - The Perfect White: Not all white rooms are the same.
 There is a vast array of white shades, all with various hues that will interact with the light exposure and change the character of a room.
-A little known design trick is to mix two Benjamin Moore paints: 50% Decorator White with 50% Linen white.
-Decorator white has a cool undertone, and linen a warm one, so together they create a perfect, lovely not-quite-white color that is endlessly versatile.
+A little known design trick is to mix two Benjamin Moore paints: 50% Decorator White with 50% Linen White.
+Decorator white has a cool undertone, and linen a warm one, so together they create a perfect, not-quite-white color that is endlessly versatile.

 GOOD FOR: Rooms with a lot of southern exposure light, rooms with built-in bookshelves and cabinets, rooms that have deeply colorful furniture.

 - Cozy Grey: It is commonly thought that a dark room – or one with northern exposure – needs to be painted a very light color to brighten it up.
 This is a classic mistake, as the bluish tone of northern light will end up casting huge, muddy shadows on a white or beige wall.
 Instead, opt for color saturation even if you remain neutral.
 Antique Pewter has the perfect saturation with a warm undertone to absorb the blue shadows.
 It looks modern without being harsh or industrial, and pairs perfectly with wood mid-century furniture.